0xbaaaadf8/chromeos-session/README.md

 Download the Secure Shell App in the Chromium OS GUI here: [https://chrome.google.com/webstore/detail/secure-shell-app/pnhechapfaindjhompbnflcldabbghjo?hl=en]
 Then, open it and login with your username, your computer's hostname, and your user account's password.
 Afterwards, you're good to go!

+## Deprecated stuff (for now)

+* Booting directly to Chromium OS (The grub and init files are seven years old, and unmaintained)
+* The chromeos-dm and chromeos-plain scripts
+* Plugins (Adobe Flash, Icedtea, Google Talk)

 ## Compatability with traditional GNU/Linux systems